Published 15 January 2021

 In the introduction, Price suggests the reader consider The Hastur Cycle a literary genealogy.
 It is as the transmission and mutation of weird ideas over a century and not as narratives in of themselves that these stories are most interesting.
 From Chambers onward, a dilution of meaning occurs.
 More generously, I might say a change in meaning, but while that happens too, in this case I think there is a net loss.
 A spark of inspiration present in the earliest tales transforms into thoughtless imitation.

 An inherent shortcoming of latter-day Cthulhu and Hastur mythos writings, it seems to me, is that their authors are playing with dead men’s ideas and not their own.
 Lovecraft’s circle mostly wrote about original concepts.
-Presumably, Chambers lifted “Carcosa” and “Hastur” from Bierce to give a horror reader of the day a sense of a broader cosmos, Bierce’s gloomy themes, and not the continuity of Bierce’s stories.
-Chambers did not feel the need to create some elaborate, coherent lore around the King in Yellow.
+Presumably, Chambers lifted “Carcosa” and “Hastur” from Bierce to give a horror reader of the day a sense of a broader cosmos, Bierce’s gloomy themes, and not the literal continuity of Bierce’s stories.
+Chambers did not feel the need to create some elaborate lore around the King in Yellow.
 His stories are scarier and more memorable for not explaining that the King in Yellow is Cthulhu’s half-brother who can only use his powers when the Hyades are at the tenth meridian or whatever.
 Without the internet, readers would not have been able to Google “Carcosa,” but, perhaps vaguely remembering the Bierce story, might have felt like they heard of it before, lending the horror greater credibility.
-Lovecraft did not lift the Outer Ones from some earlier writer and, contrary to the canon-welding fans seem hellbent on carrying out, had little reverence for continuity.
+Lovecraft did not lift the Outer Ones from some earlier writer and, contrary to later canon-welding, had little reverence for continuity.
 His mythos is frequently inconsistent.
-Lovecraft was able to use his monsters to explore the themes he wanted to explore, where writers like Wade and Derleth, at least in their fiction anthologized here, seem to be writing something more akin to shallow fanservice for continuity buffs and Lovecraft nerds than a cohesive vision in its own right.
+Lovecraft was able to use his monsters to explore the themes he wanted to explore, where writers like Wade and Derleth, at least in their fiction anthologized here, write tales more akin to shallow fanservice for continuity buffs and Lovecraft nerds than a cohesive vision in its own right.
 I mean, clearly I, too, am a Lovecraft nerd, but I am a good story nerd first and foremost.
-Something like At the Mountains of Madness might mention Cthulhu, but it serves the themes of transience, social decay, and inevitable extinction.
+Something like At the Mountains of Madness might mention Cthulhu, but it serves the themes of transience, social decay, and extinction.
 Why, Lovecraft’s single most affecting story is “The Outsider,” which doesn’t involve the Cthulhu mythos at all.

-The most obvious reading is that The King in Yellow is, indeed, some kind of incantation that summons a monster.
-But interpreting the play as a book of nihilistic debauchery, apocalyptically so, causes the details to become clear.
+Interpreting the fictional King in Yellow play as a book of nihilistic debauchery, apocalyptically so, causes the vague details to crystalize.
 This is why the characters in Chambers’s King in Yellow tales are urban aesthetes, artists, madmen.
-It is a commentary on the decadent movement of the 1890s, European art about demons and violence and sexual and social perversity, exemplified in the drawing of Félicien Rops.
-For example, Rops made a watercolor painting of a six-breasted sow-woman, nude except for jewelry, bent over, gripping the branch of a dead tree, inserting her phallic tail into her vagina.
+Chambers was responding to and participating in the decadent movement of the 1890s, European art about demons and violence and sexual and social perversity.
+For example, Félicien Rops made a watercolor painting of a six-breasted sow-woman, nude except for jewelry, bent over, gripping the branch of a dead tree, inserting her phallic tail into her vagina.
 Now that is what I call decadent!
 In The Hastur Cycle, Wagner comes closest.
+No doubt decadent art would have offended the conservative Robert Chambers enough to inspire his nightmarish stories (why are these guys always right-wing?).

 The depravity of Les Chants de Maldoror, a real-life decadent book of the day, is more convincing as The King in Yellow than what Blish and Carter put out.
-Is this why Chambers named his scheming, corrupting madman Wilde?
+This could be the reason Chambers named his scheming, corrupting madman Wilde.
 Oscar Wilde was a prominent decadent in the Anglophone press, and shame on Chambers if he despised Wilde out of bigotry.
 Is The King in Yellow the corrupting book that Henry Wotton gave Dorian Gray?
 The Picture of Dorian Gray describes this volume as “a book bound in yellow paper.”
-The poison that Oscar Wilde may have had in mind when writing that description is Against Nature, an 1884 novel by Joris-Karl Huysmans.
-It involves a neurasthenic nobleman, Jean des Esseintes, who tries to lead the most extravagant, wasteful life possible.
+Although he gives the yellow book a fictional title, Oscar Wilde may have been alluding to Against Nature, an 1884 novel by Joris-Karl Huysmans.
+It involves a neurasthenic nobleman, Jean des Esseintes, who leads an extravagant, wasteful life of sensuality.
 Ennui, perversity, nihilism, casual cruelty, society dissolving under the boredom and indifference of dying lineages whose greed and incompetence finally imploded into World War I: is this the real King in Yellow?
-Perhaps the breakdown of the original meaning over time is the same dissolving influence of this “king whom emperors have served.”
+Or is the King in Yellow a boogey man for conservatives paranoid over disdain for traditional morality?
+Perhaps the breakdown of the original meaning over time mirrors the dissolving influence of this more abstract, entropic “king whom emperors have served.”
 It can be no coincidence that the 2004 Penguin Classics printing of Against Nature takes, for its cover, a man in a yellow room, on a yellow chair, with a yellow book, all in yellow.